 - Student pharmacists may be subject to criminal background checks earlier in their educational career and more often than medical school students due to introductory pharmacy practice experiences (IPPEs).

-AACP initiated a PharmCAS-facilitated national background check service, through which Certiphi Screening, Inc. (a Vertical Screen® Company) to procure a national background report on PharmCAS applicants at the point of acceptance.
+AACP initiated a PharmCAS-facilitated national background check service, through Certiphi Screening, Inc. to procure a national background report on PharmCAS applicants at the point of acceptance.
 Pharmacy schools not participating in this service may also require applicants to undergo a separate national background check process.

 Visit the PharmCAS website for more information on the centralized criminal background check and list of participating colleges and schools.

-AACP recommends that all U.S. pharmacy schools procure a drug screening on you upon your initial, conditional acceptance to pharmacy school.
-The rationale for performing drug screenings on accepted pharmacy school applicants is based on a number of issues, including
+U.S. pharmacy schools may procure a drug screening on you upon your initial, conditional acceptance due to a number of issues, including

 the need to enhance the safety and well-being of patients and, in so doing, to bolster the public's continuing trust in the pharmacy profession, and